2005 ICC Super Series: Status of the matches

 The International Cricket Council declared that the matches would count as official One Day Internationals and Test matches.
 Some previous matches, such as the series between England and the Rest of the World in 1970, were initially regarded as Test matches, perhaps in the interests of attracting a sponsor, but later stripped of Test status by the ICC.
 At first it was unclear whether the Super Series matches would be recognised as official internationals, but following the decision to recognise the World Cricket Tsunami Appeal match as an official ODI, the ICC decided to award official status to the Super Series matches too.
-Apart from fixtures in which Caribbean islands and territories of the former British empire compete together as the West Indies, this was the first official Test match not between two countries.
+Apart from fixtures in which Caribbean islands and territories of the former British Empire compete together as the West Indies, this was the first official Test match not between two countries.
 This decision proved controversial among players and writers alike.

 Cricket historians have generally opposed the decision because of inconsistency in that the 1970 Rest of the World series in England is not accorded Test status, although those matches were advertised as Test matches at the time.
-Officially, however, Test status seems unlikely to be withdrawn from the 2005 Super Test in part because of the effect on noted cricket records; for instance without the wickets taken in this match, Muthiah Muralidaran would fall slightly short of 800 career test wickets.
+Officially, however, Test status seems unlikely to be withdrawn from the 2005 Super Test in part because of the effect on noted cricket records; for instance without the wickets taken in this match, Muttiah Muralitharan would fall slightly short of 800 career test wickets.
 Statisticians such as Bill Frindall have said that they will not recognise the ruling and will exclude the matches from their records.
 Although it has been said that this "raises the possibility of two competing sets of cricket statistics being in circulation", that has always been a reality because there has never been a standard for match status and statisticians have always used their own match lists.